tildeclub/site/wiki/source/winscp.md

 ## Stuff you'll need:-

-1. tilde.club sign up confirmation email
+1. Tilde.club sign up confirmation email
 1. WinSCP ([download](https://winscp.net/eng/index.php))
-1. Public and private keys you used for signing up to tilde.club
+1. Public and private keys you used for signing up to Tilde.club
 1. Decent knowledge in HTML(why are you even here otherwise?)

 ## Steps to follow:-